MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ## Prerequisites

 - If you're using [!INCLUDE [prod_short](includes/prod_short.md)] version 22, the data analysis feature is in preview.
 So, an admin must enable it before you can use it.
 To enable it, go to the **Feature Management** page and switch on **Feature Update: Analysis mode, quickly analyze data directly in Business Central**.
-[Learn more about Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management).
+[Learn more about Feature Management.](/dynamics365/business-central/dev-itpro/administration/feature-management)
 - In version 23 and later, your account must be assigned the **DATA ANALYSIS - EXEC** permission set or include execute permission on the system object **9640 Allow Data Analysis mode**.
-As an admin, you can exclude these permissions on users who you don't want to have access to the analysis mode.
+As an admin, you can exclude these permissions for users who you don't want to access the analysis mode.

 > [!NOTE]
-> Some list pages that don't offer the **Enter analysis mode** toggle for turning on analysis mode.
+> Some list pages don't offer the **Enter analysis mode** toggle for turning on analysis mode.
 The reason is that developers can disable analysis mode on specific pages by using the [AnalysisModeEnabled property](/dynamics365/business-central/dev-itpro/developer/properties/devenv-analysismodeenabled-property) in AL.

 ## Get started